-In 1982 re destroyed part of the premises, forcing the closure of the cinema and the loss of the foyer and of ce accommodation.
-The 80s also saw Rough Magic become Project’s agship theatre company.
+In 1982 fire destroyed part of the premises, forcing the closure of the cinema and the loss of the foyer and of ce accommodation.
+The 80s also saw Rough Magic become Project’s flagship theatre company.
 Olwen Fouéré and Roger Doyle formed Operating Theatre during this time, and pushed the boundaries of performance work in Ireland.

 In 1991 the Board of Project instigated a programme of redevelopment to improve the venue and facilities.
 This culminated in the temporary closure of Project’s long-term base at East Essex Street in 1998.
 Artist-in-residence Maurice O’Connell’s Demolishing Project marked this event in February 1998, by inviting people to literally mark Project with a message or thought on the notion of Project and the old building.

 In 1997, Project had relocated its performance space to project @ the mint.
 This temporary venue was located above a snooker club and fortune-teller in Henry Place, Dublin 1.
-The rst show in project @ the mint was Hit and Run by CoisCéim Dance Theatre in January 1997.
+The first show in Project @ The Mint was Hit and Run by CoisCéim Dance Theatre in January 1997.
 New companies like Bedrock and Loose Canon developed their craft and established their audience base.
 Dance, in particular, found a new home and work by Daghdha Dance and Paul Johnson of Mandance was showcased in this space.
 The visual arts programme at Project continued offsite at various locations and across different media.

 Just as the mint was opened with a dance show, so it was closed in August 1999 with Without Hope or Fear – Work-in-Progress by Paul Johnson.